-If a County Judge decides that a mediation is necessary prior to the trial, the mediation will be set within one week of when the file is received, unless waived by the plaintiff.
-The Judge may order the defendant to deposit money into the registry by the day before the mediation.
+The County Judge may decide that a mediation is necessary prior to the trial.
+The Judge may order the defendant to deposit money into the court's registry by two days before the mediation.
 If the defendant is so ordered, and the entire amount is not deposited by that time, the mediation is canceled and neither party need appear.
 The plaintiff must file the appropriate paperwork with the clerk's office to proceed with the eviction.

-Either party in a contested family court case must file a Form 50 by fax or mail to Dispute Resolution Services within 10 days after the filing of an answer.
-A copy of the Form 50 must also be sent to the other party and to the Clerk of the Court.
+Either party in a contested family court case may file a Form 50 by fax or mail to Dispute Resolution Services after the filing of an answer.
+A copy of the Form 50 should also be sent to the other party.
 After 48 business hours from filing the form, either party may call to schedule the mediation and coordinate the date and time.
 A time and date will be selected from the Dispute Resolution Services' Mediation Schedule.
 If unable to reach a party, the date and time will be set and an order will be sent to the parties.

 Rescheduling and Cancelling Mediations